Leroymilo/FurnitureFramework/doc/Author.md

 ### Format

-The format you're using for your Furniture Pack, for now, only the `"Format": 1` is supported, this number will get larger with future versions.
+The format you're using for your Furniture Pack, it matches the leftmost number in the mod's version.
+See the [Format changelogs](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Format%20changelogs.md).

 ### Furniture